-There are numerous surgical and non-surgical procedures used to treat and maintain periodontal disease.
+There are numerous surgical and non-surgical procedures used to treat and maintain periodontal disease in Los Angeles.
 These treatments, coupled with an excellent oral hygiene routine, and healthy lifestyle habits can aid in reversing the effects of periodontal disease and prevent further damage to gum tissue.

 - Regular brushing: Brush your teeth twice a day to remove food particles and plaque.
 Brushing your gums is also an important step in removing bacteria from the mouth.

 - Floss your teeth: Brushing alone is not sufficient in removing the plaque buildup between the teeth.
 Flossing helps to remove food debris left between your teeth and gums even after brushing.